Tlowitsis ATR Qs and As

 Q: Are the Tlowitsis in discussions with the Strathcona Regional District (SRD) and the City of Campbell River regarding the provision of municipal services (e.g. water, sewage and emergency services) ?

 We are currently exploring options with both the SRD and the City, and discussions are ongoing.
-However, we can share some details on the options under consideration.
+We can share some details on the options under consideration.

 The Strathcona Regional District, the City of Campbell River, and the Tlowitsis are working together on water servicing issues for the proposed reserve.
 The Tlowitsis conducted feasibility studies for water systems, which concluded that a direct water connection from the City of Campbell River’s main pipeline would be the most sustainable approach.